xoubaman/refactoring-with-baby-steps/README.md

 * [XXX] Duplicate the guard clause inside the new method.
 * [XXX] Call the new method **after** the initial guard clause.
 * [XXX] Delete the initial guard clause (after commenting it and ensure the tests pass).
+* [XXX] Duplicate the increase of story points in the new method, commenting it.